datadeverik/www.datadeverik.com/content/_index.md

 Keep up to date with my efforts by reading [my blog](https://blog.datadeverik.com/newsletter).

+I am also the "Captain" of [Moline Harbor Digital Solutions](https://www.molineharbor.com).

 You may contact me on Discord as 'datadeverik' or by gmail as [datadeverik](mailto:datadeverik@gmail.com).